secret police

 1996年才有第一个与前政权关系不密切的政府上台,他们通过法律要求公开秘密警察档案。 - Although the old secret police have been abolished, the military police still exist

-她被指控与秘密警察有联系。 - They fled the country to escape the clutches of the secret police.
+这次行动被德国秘密警察盖士太保侦破了。 - Those people feared to live in the clutches of foreign secret police.